Kopelson/frontendDeveloper/README.md

-# frontend Developer Portfolio
+# frontend Developer Portfolio :

-## Description
- <p>Welcome to my fontend developer portfolio!
+Welcome to my fontend developer portfolio!
 I designed a responsive website to show off the different projects I have been working on.
 I used Bootstrap CSS Framework to create a mobile responsive portfolio.
 Feel free to take a look at how I applied Bootstrap classes and components to my website.

-Thanks!

-Kenneth Kopelson</p>

 ## Overview

  * Project link: https://kopelson.github.io/frontendDeveloper/

 ![main](https://user-images.githubusercontent.com/57735283/97096187-44427200-161d-11eb-96ab-dca26a3b79a1.JPG)